News Alert

 (650) 314-0200

-Analog Bits Executive Vice President, Mahesh Tirupattur, was recently interviewed by EE Times.
-See a preview of the interview below.
+Analog Bits CEO, Mahesh Tirupattur, was recently interviewed by EE Times.
+See the interview below.

-We were honored to be featured in a recent SemiWiki article highlighting our capabilities as a critical enabler for 3nm designs.
+We are honored to be featured in a recent SemiWiki article highlighting our demos of working IP on TSMC 3nm and 2nm at the TSMC 2025 North American Technology Symposium

-Analog Bits to Demonstrate Automotive Grade IP’s Including a Novel High Accuracy Sensor at TSMC 2023 North America Open Innovation Platform Ecosystem Forum
+Analog Bits to Demonstrate Power Management and Embedded Clocking and High Accuracy Sensor IP at the 2024 TSMC Open Innovation Platform Ecosystem Forum